Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 ## References

 This toolkit builds on academic work combining computational text analysis with qualitative research methods (Abramson et al. 2018, 2025).
-Please see the [official project website](https://computationalethnography.org/) for additional resources and related research papers.
+Please see the [lab repo](https://github.com/Computational-Ethnography-Lab) for additional resources and related research papers.

 ## Disclosures